We may earn money or products from the companies mentioned in this post.

 Some of the islands are more populated while others are pretty desolate.
 To avoid higher gas prices, and more importantly to avoid getting stranded, fill your gas tank before you go.
 Click on this link for a Google Map of the itinerary.
 Gas on some of the more difficult to reach islands was as high as an additional 30 cents per gallon during my recent trip.
 Fill your tank in Corolla or once you are back on land between Cape Lookout and your trip to Oak Island and Bald Head Island.

-Time for Your Visit of North Carolina Lighthouses
+Time for Your Visit to North Carolina Lighthouses

 If you have more than three days, consider adding additional sightseeing stops along the way.
 But that is a different post for another day.